 11. “You’re Being Too Emotional About This…”

 The go-to phrase for dismissing valid concerns or passionate expertise as mere feminine hysteria.
-This classic gaslighting tactic suggests that your professional opinion is somehow less valid because you care about the topic.
-It’s particularly rich when used during discussions where a male colleague is actually the one getting visibly upset.
-The phrase manages to simultaneously dismiss your expertise and reinforce outdated gender stereotypes.
+This classic gaslighting tactic suggests that your professional opinion is less valid because you care about the topic.
+It’s particularly rich when used during discussions where a male colleague gets visibly upset.
+The phrase manages to dismiss your expertise and reinforce outdated gender stereotypes simultaneously.

 12. “What You Don’t Realize Is…”